-The estimate of recreational catch of greenlip and brownlip abalone, based on the telephone diary survey of recreational licence holders in 2007, was 8 t (range: 0 - 16 t), which is similar to the 2006 estimate of 7 t.
-Given the catch estimates from 2004, 2006 and 2007, the recreational catch corresponds to approximately 3 - 4% of the total (commercial and recreational) catch (Greenlip Brownlip Abalone Table 2) and it is unlikely that this catch level would have differed greatly in 2013.
+The estimate of recreational catch of greenlip and brownlip abalone, based on the telephone diary survey of recreational licence holders in 2007, was 8 t (range: 0-16 t), which is similar to the 2006 estimate of 7 t.
+Given the catch estimates from 2004, 2006 and 2007, the recreational catch corresponds to approximately 3-4% of the total (commercial and recreational) catch (Greenlip Brownlip Abalone Table 2).
+More recent estimates are available from some sectors (e.g. statewide survey of boat-based licences), however are not considered as comprehensive as the telephone diary estimates.

-Total fishing effort on the main stocks in 2013 was 1,558 days.
-This was 8% higher than 2012 (1,438 days).
+Total fishing effort on the main stocks in 2014 was 1,578 days.
+This was similar to 2013 (1,558 days).

-For the 2013 season, 15,949 Abalone Recreational Fishing Licences were issued allowing abalone fishing.
-This is similar to the number of licences that have been obtained since the "umbrella" Recreational Fishing Licenses, which allowed for the catch of multiple species including abalone, were phased out in 2010 (Greenlip/Brownlip Abalone Figure 2).
+For the 2014 season, 16,315 Abalone Recreational Fishing Licences were issued allowing abalone fishing.
+This is 2.3% higher than 2013 and similar to the number of licences that have been obtained since the "umbrella" Recreational Fishing Licences, which allowed for the catch of multiple species including abalone, were phased out in 2010 (Greenlip/Brownlip Abalone Figure 2).